Skip to Content

 • Email

-In rural areas, many homes do not have connections to municipal sewer lines.
-Homeowners rely on privately owned individual septic systems to treat and discharge their wastewater.
-Owners must ensure that their septic systems are properly maintained.
+In rural areas, many homes do not have connections to municipal sewer lines (public infrastructure).
+Homeowners rely on their own household septic systems to treat and discharge their wastewater on their own property.
+It is the Homeowners responsibility to ensure that their septic systems are properly maintained.

-We encourage residents and business owners to contact vendors well in advance to arrange for pumping.
+We encourage residents and business owners to BOOK SERVICE APPOINTMENTS well in advance to arrange for pumping.

 What Makes Up a Sewage (Septic) System?